-The Energy Policy and Innovation Strategy Lab advances the global transition to sustainable energy by providing rigorous, evidence-based insights for government and industry.
-Bridging engineering, social sciences, and industrial practice, we leverage advanced data analytics and energy systems modeling.
-By integrating the study of energy systems with human behavior, we develop optimal energy policies and innovative strategies for a sustainable future.
+The Energy Policy and Innovation Strategy Lab advances the global transition to sustainable energy through rigorous, evidence-based research that informs policy and strategic decision-making.
+Bridging engineering, social science, and industrial practice, we leverage advanced AI, data analytics, and energy systems modeling to address complex energy challenges.
+By integrating technological systems with human behavior, we develop energy policies and innovation strategies that are both technically sound and socially feasible.

 Energy, Climate, and Environmental Economics and Policy